Jodicooli/GraphRAG/documentation/README.neo4j.md

 - Users rating multiple movies

-- Multi-hop reasoning (e.g. "Who rated the top movies in a specific genre?")
+- Efficient querying of connected data (e.g., retrieving all movies from a specific director)

+- Seamless integration of diverse data types (e.g., ratings, genres, actors) for better insights

 Thanks to its structure and query language, Neo4j allows us to easily traverse these relationships to answer natural-language questions.